abhishek-ganjigatti/Groq_end-to-end_RAG/README.md

-Here's a **`README.md`** file based on the provided description and inferred code behavior.
-It summarizes your project as a complete end-to-end Retrieval-Augmented Generation (RAG) system using LangChain, FAISS, and the Groq API:

----

 # 🧠 Retrieval-Augmented Generation (RAG) with LangChain, FAISS, and Groq

 This project is a complete implementation of a **Retrieval-Augmented Generation (RAG)** pipeline.
 It combines document retrieval with large language model inference to answer user queries with grounded, contextual information.